tfalasco/dotfiles-debian-i3/Documents/dotfiles_info/README.md

 	wpa-ssid SSID
 	wpa-psk ”PSK”
 ```
-WFA is the wifi adaptor name (which you can get from "ip a" in the terminal)
+`WFA` is the wifi adaptor name (which you can get from "ip a" in the terminal)
-SSID is the SSID of the network without quotes.
+`SSID` is the SSID of the network without quotes.
-PSK is the password of the network with quotes.
+`PSK` is the password of the network with quotes.
+Using the `etc/network/interfaces` file to configure a network interface will remove it from network-manager.
+So either clear the `etc/network/interfaces` file content or rename the file if you are going to use network-manager.

 To modify touchpad functionality, you will need to run xinput.
 Check out this link for instructions on how to add configurations to the i3 config file: [Enable tap-to-click in i3](https://major.io/p/tray-icons-in-i3/)